tianshengs/tianshengs.github.io/twitter_article.md

 #### Article: [Florea, A. and Roman, M. (2018).
 Using Face Recognition with Twitter Data for the Study of International Migration. *Informatica Economică, 22, 4*](http://revistaie.ase.ro/content/88/03%20-%20florea,%20roman.pdf)

 ### Overview
-The article presented a technique that collect and analyze Twitter data and use face recogination technology to predict active
-Twitter users' demographics such as age, gender and race.
+The article presented a technique that collect and analyze Twitter data and use face recognition technology to predict active Twitter users' demographics such as age, gender and race.
 Further more, twitter data can be used to understand the mobility of Twitter users' potential mobility by examining the change of permenant address, which provides insight into global migration.

 The approach of the paper is deductive.
-The authors first talk about the migration patterns of Romania as an introductsion to the topic, and then provides literary rreviews of how Twitter data has been used to understand international migration.
+The authors first talk about the migration patterns of Romania as an introductsion to the topic, and then provides literature reviews of how Twitter data has been used to understand international migration.
 Then, the authors talk about the new technologies for migration research, specifically R, Social Media data and face recognition, and finally use the Twitter data of Romanian users as an example of how these technologies can be useful in final research of global migration.
 In the end, the author shares how the topic can be further explored in the future.